davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 subduction of the Shatsky Rise large igneous province conjugate during the Late Cretaceous and the progressive evolution of a transform boundary in the Neogene.
-These episodes have remade the crustal architectureof southern California and the central California Coast Ranges outboard of the San Andreas Fault.
+These episodes have remade the crustal architecture of southern California and the central California Coast Ranges outboard of the San Andreas Fault.
 Using constraints from the Crystal Knob xenolith suite along with thermal modeling of tectonic scenarios, we show that the mantle lithosphere beneath the central California coast was created